Skip to content

 logo

 Flet-Easy is a comprehensive Python framework that extends Flet with powerful features for building modern desktop, web, and mobile applications.
-It provides a clean, intuitive API with advanced routing, authentication, middleware, page caching, and responsive design capabilities.
+It provides a clean, intuitive API with advanced routing, authentication, middleware, page caching, and responsive design capabilities — all with zero breaking changes when upgrading Flet versions.

 Latest Release - v0.3.0 🎉

-New features: NavigationBar integration, page caching system, enhanced middleware, dynamic controls, and Python 3.9+ support.
+New features: NavigationBar integration, page caching system, enhanced middleware, declarative component routing, and multi-user concurrency safety.
 See what's new →

-• 🛣️ Advanced Routing: Dynamic routes with NavigationBar integration and parameter validation
+• 🛣️ Advanced Routing: Dynamic routes, NavigationBar integration, regex-based parameter validation, and custom 404 pages

-• 💾 Page Caching: Optional state preservation across navigation for seamless user experience
+• 💾 Page Caching: Optional per-page state preservation across navigation for seamless user experience

-• 🔧 Enhanced Middleware: Class-based middleware with page-specific application
+• 🔧 Enhanced Middleware: Class-based and functional middleware with global and per-page application

-• 🎛️ Dynamic Controls: Real-time UI updates with caching support
+• 🎛️ Dynamic Controls: Real-time UI updates with dynamic_control() — works with cached pages

-• ⚡ High Performance: Optimized routing engine with intelligent caching
+• ⚡ High Performance: O(1) exact route lookup, lazy-loaded components, and intelligent view caching

-• 🛠️ Developer Tools: CLI for project scaffolding and code generation
+• 🛠️ Developer Tools: CLI (fs init) for project scaffolding, code generation, and app templates

-• 📚 Comprehensive Documentation: Step-by-step guides and practical examples
+• 📚 Comprehensive Documentation: Step-by-step guides, API reference, and practical examples

 Installation